gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 antics.
 I must admit, it was very different from any magic I had ever seen before.
-No jurists poring over the wording of oaths, no careful calculation of trades and balances, just an old man bartering some fraction of himself away in exchange for a favor from the infinite.
+No jurists poring over the wording of oaths, no careful calculation of trades and balances, just an old man bartering some fraction of himself away in exchange for a favor from the Infinite.

 It took him several long minutes to strike a bargain that pleased him.
 He touched his palms to his forehead to seal it, then stood with a popping of knees